madhavkosi/designPatterningolang/SystemDesign/notes/shortNotes.md

 **CAP Theorem Overview**

-- **Consistency (C):** Every read receives the most recent write or an error.All nodes see the same data at the same time.
+- **Consistency (C):** All nodes see the same data at the same time, Every read receives the most recent write or an error.
 - **Availability (A):** Every request receives a non-error response, without guaranteeing it contains the most recent write,The system responds to every request
 - **Partition Tolerance (P):** The system continues to operate despite network partitions.